aricooperdavis/OS-Maps-app-tools/README.md

 ```

 ### Other commands
-Other undocumented commands are unsupported and should not be used.
+Other commands are unsupported and should not be used.

 ## Example usage
 A simple example of extracting, converting, and deduping two maps from the OS Maps app database: